shekharlab/mimb_onc_rgc/README.md

 # mimb_onc_rgc

-This repository contains all of the code used for the analysis in {MIMB chapter XX}.
+This repository contains all of the code used for the analysis in {_MIMB_ chapter XX}.
 The files and their contents are as follows:

   * `iGraphBoost.py`: all functions associated with the iGraphBoost method.